1. Previous: Table of Contents

 Other Types

 These are just some common types of variables.
-As we continue this series, we’ll find out how we can create our own types - classes - which build upon these basic types that we just looked at.
+Throughout this book, we’ll find out how we can create our own types - classes - which build upon these basic types that we just looked at.

 Types and Reassignment